echods/echo-theme/README.md

 Echo Wordpress Template for use as a starting template for building custom themes.
 Uses SCSS and AutoPrefixr, HTML5 Bootstrap , and Webpack for all processing tasks.Tested up to WordPress 4.0

 ### Usage
-The theme is setup to use Webpack to compile SCSS. (with source maps), run it through AutoPrefixr, concatenate and minify JavaScript and have a support for ES6 , optimize images  , optimize fonts.
+The theme is setup to use Webpack to compile SCSS (with source maps), run it through AutoPrefixr, concatenate and minify JavaScript and have a support for ES6, optimize images, optimize fonts.

-**Echo Wordpress Template requires [Node.js](https://nodejs.org/)to run.**
+**Echo Wordpress Template requires [Node.js](https://nodejs.org/) to run.**

-First download/Clone the template
+First; download/clone the template

 ```
 git clone https://github.com/echods/echo-theme.git